Chorkhieng/Java/README.md

 # Java Codes
 ## Introduction Algorithms and Data Structures in Java
+### Let's Explore Some Basic Data Structures
 This repository contains Java code examples for commonly used data structures.
-These code examples are part of class assignments on algorithms and data structures in Java.
+These code examples are part of old assignments on algorithms and data structures in Java.

 ## Data Structures Covered
 - classes and basic structures of Java Programming language